 The Sphinx is a wonderful yoga pose to open the upper body and gain more strength and mobility in the mid-back and the thoracic spine.

-Those with less back flexibility tend to bend in the lower back in backends because this area of the back opens up the first.
+Those with less back flexibility tend to bend in the lower back in backends because this area of the back opens up first.
 However, it places lots of strain on it and puts it at a higher risk of compression or injury.

 In order to master backbends without messing up your lower back, you need to learn how to lengthen and open the mid-section of the spine.
 It is a lot more challenging as it’s the part where the ribs attach.
-Because of this as well as our predominantly sedentary lifestyle, it takes time for the muscles to gain mobility.
+Because of this, as well as our predominantly sedentary lifestyle, it takes time for the muscles to gain mobility.

-Luckily for us, yogis with more stubborn backs, there is the Sphinx Pose, which, if practiced properly, teaches our mid-back muscles how to bend and contract.
+Luckily for us yogis with more stubborn backs, there is the Sphinx Pose, which, if practiced properly, teaches our mid-back muscles how to bend and contract.

 How to Do Sphinx Pose in Yoga